Beriev Be-200: Development

 In 2002, the Be-200 participated in international aviation exhibitions, successfully demonstrating its capabilities to potential customers in France and Greece with 15 demonstration flights made from land, eight from water.
 A total of over 7600 km was flown across Europe.

 Irkut and EADS signed a memorandum of understanding in May 2002 to jointly carry out a market study and to define the conditions and costs of international certification and the logistics of setting up a worldwide after-sales service.
 The study was completed in July 2003, revealing a potential market for up to 320 aircraft over 20 years.
 The two companies, with Rolls-Royce Deutschland, planned to obtain Western certification during — and offer a Rolls-Royce BR715 powered aircraft for Western markets.
 This version was to be given the designation Be-200RR.
 The original Be-200 prototype (RF-21511) was earmarked to be converted into the Be-200RR prototype.
 However, efforts were discontinued toward a Rolls-Royce version since a joint study concluded in 2004 that because the intended BR715 engine would require extensive redevelopment due to weight and salt-water corrosion issues, break-even would require sales of too many aircraft.

-The first of eight production aircraft was delivered to EMERCOM on July 31, 2003.
+The first production aircraft was delivered to EMERCOM on July 31, 2003.
 Seven other production-standard aircraft were then built between 2003 and 2011.
 From this total of eight aircraft, EMERCOM got six and Azerbaijan one, with one aircraft (as well as the prototype) staying with the manufacturer.

 In 2010, the decision was made to switch production to the Centre of competence for amphibian aircraft and flying boats in Taganrog.
 An assembly line was set up using tooling and equipment received from Irkut's main manufacturing site in Irkutsk, Siberia.
 This allowed the Irkut Corporation to concentrate on other more lucrative projects.
 Production of the Be-200 remained under the umbrella of the United Aircraft Corporation.
 The first Taganrog-built aircraft was delivered in early 2017.
+A total of ten serial Be-200s have been built at Taganrog, including six Be-200ChS constructed for EMERCOM (which were commissioned from 2016 to 2018), three Be-200s (one Be-200ChS and two Be-200PS) for Russian Naval Aviation (which were commissioned in 2020–2021), and one Be-200ChS ordered for Algeria which was unveiled prior to flight tests in late December 2022 and delivered on 21 May 2023.